 It is not quite the same; the glass does not always stand still on the table.
 Any spillages however small continue to make little pools on the surface on which to sail crisp boats; or explain the new off side rule.

-did not just exist to mop up light excesses of beer from the undersides of glasses or to steady a pint in the middle of a slop confusion.
+Beer mats did not just exist to mop up light excesses of beer from the undersides of glasses or to steady a pint in the middle of an accidental spillage.
 They had other practical uses as well.
-Folded into squares they balanced lop sided tables, this preventing more spillage.
-They were instant note pads on which to scribble phone numbers to young ladies you had just met, and just as soon forgotten as I recall.
-Once completed sodden with stale beer it gave you something to do whilst your mate was at the bar buying another round by slowly tearing off the pattern.
+Folded into squares they balanced lop sided tables, thus preventing more spillage.
+They were instant note pads on which to exchange phone numbers with young ladies you had just met.
+Once completely sodden with stale beer you could peel off the paper pattern from the cardboard base whilst your mate was at the bar buying another round.

 Beer mats were often colourful with attractive designs and each brewery was properly proud of its art work.
 So much so that beer mats were very collectable.
 Students decorated ceilings with them, or even whole walls and real aficionados joined clubs to swap doubles and gain rare issues.
 Beer mat collectors are called tegestologists.
 A little like stamp collecting but with the added premium of having to consume at least a modicum of alcohol to be able to enjoy the hobby properly.

 In a typical working class environment old men had their own glass or more likely insisted on keeping and drinking from the first glass they got with their first pint.
 The glass lasted all evening.
 They did not want a freshly washed and polished glass from the newly installed glass washing machine.